Complaints Management Update Report

 The complaints received by the RBF against the insurance industry were on motor vehicle claims and the claims handling process (Graph 2).

-The nature of complaints received by the RBF on the banking industry were mainly on lending and mortgages, fees/charges and deposits(Graph3).
+The nature of complaints received by the RBF on the banking industry was mainly on lending and mortgage, fees/charges and deposit (Graph 3).

 E. Consultative Meetings

-During the quarter, the RBF held 10 meetings with complainants to address their complaints.
-In addition, the RBF held five meetings with financial institutions.
+In the quarter, RBF held 9 meetings with financial institutions.
 These meetings were on mediation and clarification of issues raised by complainants.